Greater sand plover

 Species information

-The two sand plovers (lesser and greater) are notoriously difficult birds to identify correctly.
-They are both between a banded dotterel and a New Zealand dotterel in size, but both are plain grey-brown above and white below in non-breeding plumage, compared to more mottled warm brown and often buff or reddish brown underparts of the New Zealand birds.
+The three sand plovers (Siberian, Tibetan and greater) are notoriously difficult birds to identify correctly.
+They are all between a banded dotterel and a New Zealand dotterel in size, but sand plovers are plain grey-brown above and white below in non-breeding plumage, compared to more mottled warm brown and often buff or reddish brown underparts of the New Zealand birds.
 Important characters to separate the two sand plovers include overall size, leg length, bill size and shape, and head shape.
-The greater sand plover is the larger in all parameters, with a more angular (cf. rounded) head shape, and a more bulbous tip to the bill.
+The greater sand plover is the largest in all parameters, with a more angular (cf. rounded) head shape, and a more bulbous tip to the bill.

 Identification